 In 1857 the sailing ship Dunbar carrying 63 passengers and 59 crew struck the rocky cliff at the foot of The Gap.
 This place is also known as a Suicidal Point in Australia.

 Macquarie Lighthouse is built by famous convict Francis Greenway.
-It is the is the longest serving, lighthouse site in Australia.
+It is the longest serving, lighthouse site in Australia.
 Walking up the 100 steps to the top of the lighthouse’s tower, you will get a chance to view the panorama of the Sydney area.

 I was spellbound with those gorgeous sights as I start mounting over the rocky path towards the GAP.
 And found remnants of the Aboriginals who referred to this area as Kutti.